borkerprotocol/borker-lib/protocol-spec.md

 `Version (2 bytes)` `0B` `Ref (VarString 2-33 bytes)`

 Deletes a previous bork, referred to by the most recent non-deleted bork from the same address with a txid with the same prefix as the provided `Ref` string.
-You can also use this type to Unlike, Unflag, Unfollow, and Unblock.
-This type has no effect previous borks of type Nickname, Biography, Avatar, or Delete
+Use use this bork type to Unlike, Unflag, Unfollow, and Unblock.
+Delete type has no effect on previous borks of type Nickname, Biography, Avatar, or Delete.

+*Delete only removes borks from borker-server.
+The original bork still exists on the underlying blockchain and could therefore be recovered.*